Kzoeps/hypercert-gainforest/README.md

 ALCHEMY_API_KEY="ALCHEMY_KEY"
 ```

+## Notes:

+used private key from `process.env.PK` dont know how these are handled in production.

 ## TODOS

 - [x] add schema validation
 - [x] multi attestations
 - [x] error handling

-## Notes:

-used private key from `process.env.PK` dont know how these are handled in production.
+- [ ] change workstart and workend to proper dates
+- [ ] add hypercert id to payload
+- [ ] add some sample requests using curl and sample responses